<!doctype html public "-//w3c//dtd html 4.0

 Marketing: Management Science (Marketing track), J. of Marketing, J. of Marketing Research, Marketing Science, International J. of Research in Marketing, Rev. of Marketing Sci., J. of Business Research, J. of Interactive Marketing

-Finance: Journal of Finance, Review of Finance, Journal of Behavioral Finance
+Finance: Journal of Finance, Review of Finance, Journal of Behavioral Finance, J. of Banking and Finance

 OM, OR, and IS: Operations Research, Management Science (Information Systems track), Journal of Optimization Theory and Applications, Interfaces, Production and Operations Management, Information Technology and Management, Automatica